10UWP/The-Cognitive-and-ML-List/README.md

 -    Discussion forum: http://wsl-forum.qztc.io
 -    Tips and guides for new bash users: https://github.com/abergs/ubuntuonwindows

-[VIPR: Client Library Generation Toolkit](https://github.com/Microsoft/Vipr) VIPR is an extensible toolkit for generating Web Service Client Libraries.
-VIPR is designed to be highly extensible, enabling developers to adapt it to read new Web Service description languages and to create libraries for new target platforms with ease.
-This repository contains the core VIPR infrastructure, Readers for OData v3 and v4, and Writers for C#, Objective-C, and Java.
-It also contains a Windows Command Line Interface application that can be used to drive Client Library generation.

-[Python Tools for Visual Studio](https://github.com/Microsoft/PTVS) PTVS is a free, open source plugin that turns Visual Studio into a Python IDE.

 [PowerShell Desired State Configuration - for Linux](https://github.com/Microsoft/PowerShell-DSC-for-Linux) Supported Linux operating systems - The following Linux operating system versions are supported by DSC for Linux.